Greytiger23/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying contents in a long format
+display contents of current directory